jonathancaprell/warlords-of-draenor/macros/hunter.markdown

 /cast [talent: 4/1] Fervor; [talent: 4/2] Dire Beast /startattack
 ```

+**```#showtooltip```**

+Both the icon and tooltip of this macro are updated dynamically based upon the player’s talent selection in the fourth tier.
+The abilities are called in specific because Thrill of the Hunt is a passive, and would elsewise not return.

+**```/cancelaura Hand of Protection```**

+If Hand of Protection is present, the aura is cancelled.

+**```/petattack [@pettarget, noexists]```**

+If the player’s pet does not have a target, the pet is sent to attack the player’s target; elsewise,
+A single ability in the tier, defined by the previous talent choice—Binding Shot, Wyvern Sting, or Intimidation—is cast with no modification.

 #Dynamic Level 75 Talents + HoP Cancellation + Combat Maintenance
 ```